phillipgessert/phillipgessert.github.io/index.md

 >
 > Natalie Bright, nataliebright.com

-> Working with Phillip was great - he gave me high quality work and was a pleasure to interact with.
+> Working with Phillip was great---he gave me high quality work and was a pleasure to interact with.
 Will certainly hire him again when the opportunity presents itself!
 >
 > Ryan Wilcox, The Freelancer Collective